Sussex-Neuroscience/FL-inclusive-EEG-electrodes/README.md

 # inclusive-EEG-electrodes

-EEG caps are not suitable for participants/patients with volumous hair, which creates bias in research data collection and hinders proper diagnostics.
+EEG caps are not suitable for participants/patients with volumous, thick or curly hair, which creates bias in research data collection and hinders proper diagnostics.

 The goal of this project is to design an inclusive system to hold EEG electrodes in place.
 That is, our holders will work equally well when applied to participants/patients with hair type.